fwmarkcheung/travel_planner_ai_agent/README.md

 - Session Management:
   		Agent remembers user's conversations

-- Observability: Logging, Tracing, Metrics
+- Observability: Logging (using LoggingPlugin and the log file), Tracing (through adk web), Metrics (through adk web))

 ### Agent Architecture

 ![multi-agents-architecture](multi-agents-architecture.jpg)

-- FlightSearchAgent - LLM Agent uses google search tool to provide flight itineraries
+- FlightSearchAgent - A LLM Agent uses google search tool to provide flight itineraries
-- HotelSearchAgent - LLM Agent uses google search tool to provide hotel booking recommendations
+- HotelSearchAgent - A LLM Agent uses google search tool to provide hotel booking recommendations
+- WeatherSearchAgent - A LLM Agent use MCP server to provide weather summary for the trip.
-- ParallelSearchTeam - create a search team and delegate the search task to the corresponding agents to perform the task in parallel
+- ParallelSearchTeam - A search team comprised of the above agents.
+It delegates a particular task to the corresponding agents to perform it in parallel.
 - AggregatorAgent - Summarize the recommendations from the above agents
-- TripPlannerAgent - a root agent works a high-level orchestrator to delegate the user request to the above agents
+- TripPlannerAgent - A root agent works a high-level orchestrator to delegate the user request to the above agents